 There is one petrol engine option, but you’ll be hard pressed to find a used example, because the majority of 5008s sold in the UK were diesels, with the 1.6-litre unit the pick of the bunch in terms of efficiency.

-Spending a chunk of money of an ageing French car might not sound like an awfully good idea, but if you’re going to do it, the Grand C4 Picasso is the one to do it with.
+Spending a chunk of money on an ageing Citroen might not sound like an awfully good idea, but if you’re going to do it, the Grand C4 Picasso is the one to do it with.
 Sure, the Renault Grand Scenic is a very capable car, but in terms of design and fitness-for-purpose, the Picasso is a masterpiece (pardon the pun).

-At this money, you’ll be looking at a first-generation model (or you might just sneak into a Mk2 if it has a fairly interstellar mileage), and it’ll most likely have either the 1.6-litre or 2.0-litre HDi diesel engine, and quite possibly the EGS automatic gearbox.
-Well, technically, it’s a robotised manual, so can be a bit jerky as a result, but you can flatten out the shifts by switching cogs with the steering wheel paddles and lifting of the accelerator pedal between changes.
+At this money, you’ll be looking at a late first-generation model or an early Mk2, and it’ll most likely have either the 1.6-litre or 2.0-litre HDi diesel engine, and quite possibly the EGS automatic gearbox.
+Well, technically, it’s a robotised manual, so can be a bit jerky as a result, but you can flatten out the shifts by switching cogs with the steering wheel paddles and lifting off the accelerator pedal between changes.